 7. Test wear racing flats.

-—Molly Huddle, American long distance runner in track and cross country, two-time marathon runner
+— Molly Huddle, American long distance runner, two-time marathon runner

 8. If you want to use caffeine, test it before race day